fmolnar-notredame/csb_powergrid/Preprocess/README.md

-# Preprocessing the raw power grid networks
+# Preprocessing of power-grid network datasets

 Prerequisites
 - MatPower version 5.1  (not the latest!)